sfsu-joseo/CSC645/Projects/P2P-Decentralized-Network/README.md

 2. Provide correct and complete documentation.
 Make sure to specify in your docs how to run your program and the Python version you used to implement it.

-3. Your project will be graded based on completness and correctness.
+3. Your project will be graded based on completeness and correctness.
 For each services that is not implemented, you´ll get points deducted.

-4. No template is provided in this project since you can rehuse the client, server and peer classes from labs and other projects
+4. No template is provided in this project since you can reuse the client, server and peer classes from labs and other projects

 # General Implementation Guidelines